Tamra Judge Says She’d Join ‘RHONY’ If She Could, Claims They Need A ‘Shake-Up’

 Tamra Judge would love to join the cast of The Real Housewives of New York City after announcing her exit from the Real Housewives of Orange County in January.

-After starring on the Southern California-based version of the Real Housewives franchise, Tamra appeared on the Behind the Velvet Rope with David Yontef podcast earlier this week, where she said she’d prefer to join the Big Apple show, rather than other franchises of the hit Bravo series.
+Tamra originally starred on the Southern California-based version of the Real Housewives franchise.
+She appeared on the Behind the Velvet Rope with David Yontef podcast earlier this week, where she said she’d prefer to join the Big Apple show, rather than other franchises of the hit Bravo franchise.

 “I’d wanna join [The Real Housewives of New York City] if I could join another franchise — because Leah [McSweeney] is on there and I am obsessed with her,” Tamra said, according to a June 18 report shared by the Daily Mail.

+Tamra said the Married to the Mob clothing brand founder was exactly what the series needed.

-Although Tamra told David that she is a big fan of Leah’s addition to the show, she continued on about the topic and suggested that The Real Housewives of New York City is in need of yet another shake-up before admitting that she had previously quit watching the show.
+Although Tamra told David that she is a big fan of Leah’s addition to the show, she suggested that The Real Housewives of New York City is in need of yet another shake-up before admitting that she had previously quit watching the show.

 “That’s why I was so happy when they brought Leah in.
 I think it needs a little bit of a change in cast, it’s time,” she explained.